 For this diy mug craft you will need the following:

-- DecoArt Glass Paint Marker (we used the primary color paint marker set)
+- DecoArt Glass Paint Marker (we used the primary color paint marker set) If those are out of stock check out this set.

 - An old cookie sheet